muratk3n/thirdwave/en/tweets/2019/week33.md

 ---

 Hariri book has two parts; one is about foragers, farmers, good stuff.
-Then he talks about "stories" for nations, but nationalism and modernity are not mainstays of what is, and will be, only fleeting constructs like a the build-up of a fart.
+Then he talks about "stories" but nationalism and modernity are not mainstays of what is, and will be, only fleeting constructs like a the build-up of a fart.
 Eventually u fart and it will go away.

 Stories are mostly abt culture codes and second wave.
 Any thinker worth his salt needs to go beyond them.